CapybaraDevOps/gogs-infrastructure/terraform/gogs-app/README.md

 Please note that you **must be** authorized with your **Google Service Account**.
 #### Usage
-1. Change variable ***project*** default in **vars.tf** to your project id
+1. Change variable ***project*** default in **vars.tf** to your project id **All necessary variables passed in Jenkins pipeline**

 2. Edit bucket name in ***backend.conf*** to your bucket name.
 *(This bucket will store the Terraform state)*

 3. Init Terraform with backend config
 ``
+make init
-terraform init -backend-config=backend.conf -no-color ``
+``

 4. Apply Terraform configuration
 ``
-terraform apply -auto-approve -no-color
+make apply
 ``